Haunted Houses

 Numerous rectories rejoice in the ghost of a clergyman murdered by his parishioners, while at Holy Trinity Church at York, UK. a phantom nun was said to appear occasionally on winter evenings and walk about muttering paternosters.
 The story concerning her is that, on one occasion during the Civil War, a band of soldiers intended to loot the church.
 On approaching it with this intention they were confronted by an abbess, who warned them of the divine wrath they would surely incur if they committed such an act of sacrilege.
 They laughed at her piety, never thinking that she would offer any resistance as they tried to march en masse into the building, but hardly had they commenced the assault when their opponent snatched a sword from one of them and stood bravely on the defensive.
 A fierce battle ensued, the abbess proving herself a fierce warrior by killing a number of the soldiers.
 Ultimately she lost her life, and her ghost was supposed to frequent the church she sought to defend.

-There are few parts of England so rich in romance as Sherwood Forest in Nottinghamshire, once the scene of Robin Hood's exploits.
+There are few parts of England so rich in romance as Sherwood Forest in Nottinghamshire, once the scene of Robin Hood, and his exploits.
 One place in this region that claims a number of ghosts is Newstead Abbey, the seat of Lord Byron's ancestors.
 A part of the garden there is popularly known as "the devil's wood," a name which points to the place having been infested once by minions of the foul fiend, while one of the rooms in the house was haunted by a certain "Sir John Byron, the little, of the grey beard," who presumably ended his days in some uncanny fashion.
 His portrait hung over the hall in the dining room, and a young lady staying at Newstead about the middle of the nineteenth century insisted that once she had entered this room to find the portrait gone, and its subject seated by the fireside reading a black letter folio volume.

 The poet Byron himself cherished very fondly all the ghostly traditions that clung to his home and it is recorded that, on his learning that there were stone coffins underneath the house, he immediately had one of them dug up and then opened.
 He used some of its gruesome contents to "decorate" his own library, while he had the coffin itself placed in the great hall through which thereafter the servants were afraid to pass by night.
 He also utilized the supernatural lore of Newstead in one of his poems, and from this we learn that a spectre friar used to parade about the mansion whenever some important event was about to occur to one of its owners: